syl20bnr/spacemacs-elpa-mirror/gnu/ascii-art-to-unicode-readme.txt

           ┗━━━━━━━━━━┛

-To protect particular ‘|’, ‘-’ or ‘+’ characters from conversion, you can set the property `aa2u-text' on that text with command `aa2u-mark-as-text'.
+To protect particular ‘|’, ‘-’ or ‘+’ characters from conversion, you can set the property ‘aa2u-text’ on that text with command ‘aa2u-mark-as-text’.
 A prefix arg clears the property, instead.
-(You can use `describe-text-properties' to check.)
+(You can use ‘describe-text-properties’ to check.)
 For example:

      ┌───────────────────┐
      │                   │
      │ |\/|              │
-     │ `Oo'   --Oop Ack! │
+     │ ‘Oo’   --Oop Ack! │
      │  ^&-MM.           │
      │                   │
      └─────────┬─────────┘
                │
            """""""""

-Command `aa2u-mark-rectangle-as-text' is similar, for rectangles.
+Command ‘aa2u-mark-rectangle-as-text’ is similar, for rectangles.

 Tip: For best results, you should make sure all the tab characaters are converted to spaces.
-See: `untabify', `indent-tabs-mode'.
+See: ‘untabify’, ‘indent-tabs-mode’.